-Dave Murray is in his fifth year as the Mary Jayne Comey and Mac Bristol '43 Head Football Coach at Hamilton College.
-He led the team to three wins and five players collected all-NESCAC team honors in 2017.
-Four of those players were voted to the all-conference first team.
-Four student-athletes earned NESCAC Fall All-Academic Team honors.
+Dave Murray is in his sixth year as the Mary Jayne Comey and Mac Bristol '43 Head Football Coach at Hamilton College.
+He led the team to three wins and five players collected all-NESCAC team honors in 2018.
+The Continentals led the conference in punt return average and interceptions and one player set a NESCAC record for most kick return yardage in a season.
+Hamilton nearly set a program record for points in a game in a 62-27 win against Bowdoin in October.
+Four student-athletes earned NESCAC fall all-academic team honors for the second year in a row.

-Murray has an overall record of 159-124-1 in 28 years as head coach at Hamilton, Alfred University, Lebanon Valley College and SUNY Cortland.
-He is 16th on the Division III winningest active football coaches list by victories with 159.
+Murray has an overall record of 162-130-1 in 29 years as head coach at Hamilton, Alfred University, Lebanon Valley College and SUNY Cortland.
+He is 15th on the Division III winningest active football coaches list with those 162 victories.

 The highlight of Murray's Alfred coaching career was 2010 when his team ended up 10-3 and advanced to the NCAA quarterfinals.
 The two NCAA victories were the first in program history.
 The trip to the 2009 NCAA championship was the first in 28 years for the Saxons.